Urban Planning, MUP

 Please consult the department's website for additional information about the M.U.P. requirements.

-The Department of Urban and Regional Planning offers graduate programs leading to the degrees of Master of Urban Planning and Doctor of Philosophy in Regional Planning as well as Master of Science in Sustainable Urban Management.
+The Department of Urban and Regional Planning offers graduate programs leading to the degrees of Master of Urban Planning and Doctor of Philosophy in Regional Planning.
 Students can also apply to obtain a joint degree with another graduate degree simultaneously.
 The most popular joint degrees are with Architecture, Landscape Architecture, Law and Agricultural and Applied Economics.
 Joint degrees with any related field are possible.
 In addition, a small number of the department's Bachelor of Arts in Urban Studies and Planning (B.A.U.S.P.) students participate in the highly selective 4+1 program to complete the B.A.U.S.P. and M.U.P. in five years.

 Admission